yogesh-turing/Meta-CodeBench-APP/Review.md

+Ideal solution:
+    #3: The ideal solution did not address the compatibility issue with the older version of react-chartjs-2.

 Estimated skill requirements:
-    Add "Language-specific features", "Library features" and "Knowledge of a specialized software area"
+    include "Knowledge of a specialized software area".

 Unit Test:
     No need to add complete prompt here, add only test cases.